Quick summary

 Per rollam decision-making

-Theout-of-meeting decision shall take the form of a written statement by the owners on the full text of the draft decision.
+In the case of a decision outside the meeting (per rollam), the owners shall comment in writing on the draft decision in full.
 The proposal must always include at least the draft decision and the documents necessary for the consideration of the proposal, as well as an indication of the time limit within which the unit owners are to express their views.

 The unit owner must make a statement (including the day, month and year on which the statement was made) and affix his signature to the document containing the full text of the draft decision.
 The approval of a majority of the votes of all unit owners is required to pass a resolution outside a meeting of the owners’ association, unless the bylaws require a higher number of votes.
 Subsequently, the statutory body shall notify the unit owners in writing of the outcome of the decision outside the meeting and, where appropriate, add the content of the resolution adopted.

-In the vast majority of cases, the statutory body shall be the committee, unless the statutes provide that it shall be the chairman of the owners’ association.
-The number of members of the committee is not specified by law; typically there are committees of three members.
+The statutory body is in the vast majority of cases the committee, unless the statutes stipulate that it is the chairman of the owners’ association.
+The number of committee members is not specified by law; typically there are three-member committees.
 An odd number of HOA committee members with respect to their vote can certainly be recommended.
-Theoretically, any person (even a legal person) can be a member of the body , regardless of whether or not they are a member of the owners’ association.
-However, the statutes may impose a condition that only a member of the owners’ association may be a member of the body.
-Other eligibility requirements and conditions may be added or extended if necessary.
+Theoretically, any person (even a legal person) can be a member of the body , regardless of whether or not they are a member of the HOA.
+However, the statutory conditions must always be met: a member of the elected body, or a representative of a legal entity, must be fully competent and of good character within the meaning of the regulations on trade business.
+The statutes may also stipulate that only a member of the community of owners may be a member of the body.
+Other eligibility requirements and conditions may be added or extended, if necessary.

-The statutory body shall be responsible for everything that the statutes, the law or a decision of a public authority does not entrust to another body.
+The statutory body is responsible for everything that the statutes, the law or a decision of a public authority does not entrust to another body.
 Different members of the committee may also have their respective competences laid down in the statutes.
-It shall also apply that a member of the statutory body represents the owners’ association in all matters.
+A member of the statutory body shall act on behalf of the owners’ association in all matters.

 Election of committee members

 The statutory body is elected and dismissed by the assembly.
 No one else can do so.
-Appointment as a committee member is by election.
+Appointment as a member of the Committee shall be by election.

-If the number of members falls below half, any of the unit owners may apply to the court for the appointment of the missing members.
+If the number of members falls below half, any unit owner may apply to the court for the appointment of the missing members.
 Court-appointed members shall be appointed for a limited period only, until new members are called in accordance with the procedure laid down in the statutes.

 The appointment of a committee may also be sought from the court if the members of the JVU are not interested in participating in the committee (or in the position of the chairman of the JVU).
 The court then appoints a guardian of the JVU, who is usually one of the lawyers on the list maintained by the court for this purpose.
 The guardian does not exercise the full function of the statutory body, his main task is, according to the law, to seek the restoration of the proper statutory body.